npd29/Led-Matrix/README.md

 I tried it in C++ to have a bit more control over everything as well as improve refresh rate but ran into a few issues (mostly because a lot of the tutorials were in C which I haven't yet learned).
 I'm planning on coming back to the C/C++ version but for now it's just CircuitPython.

+I tried to write this tutorial to be beginner-friendly and address all the issues I ran into but if you have any questions feel free to reach out.

 Future features I'm planning to add soon:
 - DHT22 Temperature/Humidity Sensor
 - On/Off Button